sjl/cl-digraph/docs/index.markdown

 cl-digraph focuses on simplicity, correctness, and usability.
 Performance is not *terrible*, but is not a high priority.

+It is currently not thread-safe, but this may happen in the future.

 The test suite currently passes in SBCL, CCL, ECL, and ABCL on OS X.  Further testing is welcome.